shirleytxiao/chumBot/README.md

 ChumBot is a Discord bot designed for the UC Berkeley Ascend Discord server, implemented using Discord.js.
 The bot facilitates chumming by matching users into pairs/groups based on similar interests, and scheduling meeting times based on aligned availability.

-The bot will be deployed with Heroku or AWS (TBD).
+The bot is deployed with AWS onto an EC2 instance.

 ## Contents